 Coleman and Blankenship (2017) attempted to determine the linkage between academia and businesses.
 They surveyed faculty and area businesses and asked about 18 different MS Excel and MS Access attributes and found many synergies and alignments between what was taught and what was needed by employers.
-Their study reaffirmed that analytical skills and specifically spreadsheet skills are important to be taught and mastered by students.
+Their study reaffirmed that analytical skills and specifically spreadsheet skills are important to be taught, and to be mastered by students.

 Raglan and Ramachandran (2014) investigated student's perception of their MS Excel knowledge and perceived readiness for accounting positions.
 Their study was helpful in aligning the skills perceived as necessary and important by new hires with those of current students.
-They also found that Excel is the most common analytical tools used by accounts, that public accounting firms are emphasizing an interest in recruiting accounting students with proficiency in Excel, and they want to hire new staff that know MS Excel.
+They also found that Excel is the most common analytical tool used by accountants, that public accounting firms are emphasizing an interest in recruiting accounting students with proficiency in Excel, and they want to hire new staff who know MS Excel.

-Lee et al. (2018) reviewed job positing and surveyed accountants.
+Lee et al. (2018) reviewed job postings and surveyed accountants.
 They found that over 50 percent of postings required spreadsheet skills, specifically MS Excel.
 They found that most accountants felt that spreadsheet skills were very important.
-Their study even identified specific skills in MS Excel such as "Lookup and Pivot Table', 'Data entry, format, and calculations', and 'Logic' as necessary for new hires.
-Their results further indicated that "educational institutions should place emphasis on spreadsheet training for accounting students, if they have not already done so" (Lee et al, 2018).
+Their study even identified specific skills in MS Excel such as 'Lookup and Pivot Table', 'Data entry, format, and calculations', and 'Logic' as necessary for new hires.
+Their results further indicated that "educational institutions should place emphasis on spreadsheet training for accounting students, if they have not already done so" (Lee et al., 2018).

-Many of the studies on how to teach spreadsheet to students are predominately focused on MS Excel.
-Barreto (2015) provided an interesting review of Excel pedagogy history review in the economics classroom and found spreadsheets improve learning outcomes across the economics curriculum and are increasingly being used.
+Many of the studies on how to teach spreadsheets to students are predominately focused on Microsoft Excel.
+Barreto (2015) provided an interesting review of Microsoft Excel pedagogical history in Economics.
+They found spreadsheets improve learning outcomes across the Economics curriculum and are increasingly being used.
 His article was relatively unique in that it did not focus on a specific application or example which is more common in the literature.
-Barreto (2022) also created a paper using Excel to teach microeconomics.
+Barreto (2022) also published a paper using Microsoft Excel to teach microeconomics.

-Economics is not the only domain that uses Excel in teaching pedagogy cases; Excel is used in statistics as well.
-For example, Divisi et al. (2017) presented a paper on statistics and how Excel has functions to help with this learning process.
-Chaamwe and Shumba (2016) wrote a paper using Excel to teach statistics in an e-learning environment.
+In addition to Economics, studies were found for using Microsoft Excel to teach in other domains.
+For example, Divisi et al. (2017) presented a paper on statistics and how Microsoft Excel has functions to help with learning statistical processes.
+Chaamwe and Shumba (2016) wrote a paper using Excel to teach statistics in an elearning environment.
 Khan (2007) wrote about using Excel to teach physics.
 Al Rawahi et al. (2006) demonstrated Excel in math.
 Munisamy (2009) showed how Excel could be of benefit to operations research.
 Willis (2016) implemented Excel in accounting information systems.
 Mangeiro et al. (2010) provided an example of using Excel in a financial management class.
 Conant and Chaille (2022) created an excel-based classroom exercise to demonstrate an asset depreciation method comparison.

-Clairborne (2017) did a comprehensive review of employers and many certifications.
-Authors discovered that spreadsheet skills very positively and the MOS Excel Specialist was considered the most valuable out of all the Microsoft Office suite.
+From the certification perspective, Clairborne (2017) did a comprehensive review of employers and employer desired certifications in prospective employees.
+They discovered that spreadsheet skills were viewed very positively, and the Microsoft Office Specialist (MOS) Exam in Excel was considered the most valuable out of all the Microsoft Office suite products.
 Rebman et al. (2019) found that certifications help prepare students to compete in competitive job markets and showcase their marketability while they are still in school.